David Weinstein (musician): Select Musical Projects

 In 2009, the Clocktower Gallery and radio station became independent from what is now MoMA PS1.
 Weinstein continued as Board member and Program Director of the Manhattan alternative space from 2009–15.
 In this role, he was Executive Producer of its radio programming for online station ARTonAIR.org.
 He was also Curator of music, sound, and media installations, Editor of the Clocktower website, and responsible for managing staff and policy.

 From 2015–2019, Weinstein recorded and archived the Endless Broken Time series, a monthly storytelling performance by Matt Freedman (narration and illustration) and Tim Spelios (percussion) at Larry Greenberg’s Studio 10 in Bushwick, Brooklyn.

+David Weinstein (keyboards) and Tim Spelios (percussion) performing Oct.
+26, 2024 at the opening for the exhibition “One for the Ages: The World of Matt Freedman” at the Cabinet Magazine Gallery in Brooklyn, NY.

 After working with Clocktower and PS1, in 2016, he was called back to Roulette to assist in the operations of its new Brooklyn theater.
 As Director of Special Projects and resident archivist and historian, one of his major initiatives has been to preserve recordings and visual materials related to the organization’s five-decade history.
 In this role, he has processed and distributed more than 4,000 concert recordings made since 1980; digitized legacy concert videos made 1990–2012; and produced radio and podcast programs from Archive materials.

 Starting in 2016, Weinstein also became host of the weekly radio program Ridgewood Radio, produced with Outpost Artists Resources in Ridgewood, Queens, and broadcast on WFMU’s Give The Drummer Radio stream.
 He has released hundreds of programs during this time, including unreleased and archival tracks, historic concerts, live recordings, and structured improvisations.
 He also broadcasts on Wave Farm’s WGXC 90.7FM, and with partner stations around the world.

 In 2023, he was invited by the poet Ellen Zweig to collaborate on Fictions of the Physical, creating new music tracks and restoring the artists’ recordings from the 1970s.
 He continues to perform with a range of musicians.

 As a musician and composer, David Weinstein remains engaged in exploring experimentation across all genres.
 His arts administrative and activist work includes programming, community outreach, media, promotion, and consultation.
 As a producer, he is expert in all technical aspects of production and performance.
 As an archivist, he is dedicated to preserving the history of the performing arts.